Injured worker frequently asked questions

 Your claims representative will usually be your main contact for questions or updates on your workers’ compensation claim.
 You might also hear from others at SFM such as a medical case manager (usually a nurse) or rehabilitation consultant, depending on your needs and circumstances.
 Nurses might get involved to make sure you’re getting the best treatment for your injury.
 Rehabilitation consultants sometimes help you return to work.
 They’re all focused on helping you recover and get back to work.

 I need prescription medication.
 How do I get it?

 Watch your mail for a card from a prescription vendor we use called myMatrixx.
 Use this card at network pharmacies to fill prescriptions for your work-related injury with no out-of-pocket costs to you.
-Print a temporary prescription card if you haven’t received yours in the mail yet.
+If you haven’t received your card in the mail yet, you can you can print a temporary prescription card or ask your claim representative to text it to you.
 Check the letter that arrives in the mail along with your card for network pharmacies, or use the myMatrixx pharmacy locator .

 How do I get reimbursed for mileage?

 Fill out our mileage and travel reimbursement form .
 You can also create a written request that includes your name, claim number, date of travel, addresses traveled to and from, and the round-trip mileage.
 Email, fax or mail this information to your claims representative.
 We suggest you submit mileage every two weeks or once a month.
 If you wait longer, it may take longer to process.

 What should I do with medical bills or balance due statements?

 If you receive a medical bill or balance due statement for services related to your work injury, please send it to us at:

 The insurer your employer uses for workers’ compensation coverage (like SFM) generally pays bills related to work-related injuries.
 The laws in your state dictate whether your injury is considered work-related.